Tuscarawas County, Ohio

 Tuscarawas County was created on March 15, 1808 from Muskingum County.
 This county was named for the Tuscarawas River, meaning "open mouth river" or the Tuscarawas tribe who lived on the river .

-The Tuscarawas County Seat is located in New Philadelphia also, the county government website is www.co.tuscarawas.oh.us/ .
+The County Seat is located in New Philadelphia also, the county government website is www.co.tuscarawas.oh.us/ .

 north), Carroll County (northeast), Harrison County (southeast), Guernsey County (south), Coshocton County (southwest), Holmes County (northwest) .

-Tuscarawas County Townships include Auburn, Bucks, Clay, Dover, Fairfield, Franklin, Goshen, Jefferson, Lawrence, Mill, Oxford, Perry, Rush, Salem, Sandy, Sugar Creek, Union, Warren, Warwick, Washington, Wayne, York.
+Townships located in the County include Auburn, Bucks, Clay, Dover, Fairfield, Franklin, Goshen, Jefferson, Lawrence, Mill, Oxford, Perry, Rush, Salem, Sandy, Sugar Creek, Union, Warren, Warwick, Washington, Wayne, York.

 Tuscarawas County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.